 Set the stage

 As the team leader, it’s your job to ensure team members have ample opportunity to practice job-related and human skill sets.
-This starts by you giving them context for the importance of developing their whole selves.
+This starts by giving your team members context for the importance of developing their whole selves.
 Help your team members understand that developing their people skills is part of their path to internal career mobility.
 Explain that employers are looking for both technical and human skills, and that your role as a leader is to pay attention to how they’re progressing on both fronts.

 Put soft skills front and center